-Her father wants Caldermor’s secret.
-The Calderrans want Christal.
-To save herself she’ll need every kernel of knowledge she’s ever gleaned.
+Christal’s father would sacrifice her to discover elan’s secrets.
+The Calderrans would kill to keep them secure.
+To save herself Christal will need every kernel of knowledge she’s ever gleaned.
 And the support of Kiran Randsen, elite soldier turned Calderran bodyguard, who may be something even rarer than elan—a man she’d trust with her life.

 An Unwelcome Proposal

-Instead, she was trussed up in her finest dress, condemned to waste her evening on false gaiety.
-Papa was determined to show every courtesy to their guest of honor, the princess dowager of neighboring Caldermor.
-Doubtless Papa saw Princess Irmine’s visit as a rare opportunity to query her about elan, the mysterious, powerful golden bean-shaped curative that brought Caldermor such wealth.
+Instead, she was trussed up in her finest dress, condemned to waste her evening on false gaiety because Papa was determined to show every courtesy to their guest of honor, the princess dowager of neighboring Caldermor.
+Doubtless Papa saw Princess Irmine’s visit as a rare opportunity to query her about elan, the mysterious golden bean-shaped curative that brought Caldermor such wealth.

-Most frustrating of all, the Princess Dowager was delayed.
+Most frustrating of all, Princess Irmine was delayed.
 Likely she wouldn’t arrive for another two days.
-In her place she’d sent her twenty-one-year-old son and heir, a spoiled royal her papa referred to privately as the Pointless Princeling.
+In her place she’d sent her twenty-one-year-old son and heir, a spoiled royal Christal’s papa referred to privately as the Pointless Princeling.

 Prince Daire Edevald currently occupied the center of the floor, joining the men in the Hunters’ Reel.
 He looked as out of place as a maypole in a spear rack.
-The young prince stood as tall as any Larroch, but he was slender where they were broad-shouldered, golden-haired where they were dark.
-His clothes were red-brown silk embellished with gold thread, and when he moved a rich amber jewel shone gaudily from his bare midriff.
+The young prince stood as tall as any Larroch, but he was slender where they were broad shouldered, golden-haired where they were dark.
 The men of the Larroch court wore plain black from their collars to their boots, relieved only by a fine line of silver piping on the seams.
+The prince’s clothes were red-brown silk embellished with gold thread, and when he moved, a rich amber jewel shone gaudily from his bare midriff.

 Where her kinsmen’s movements were controlled, athletic, powerful, Prince Daire’s were exuberant.
 When he clapped, he swung his arms wide and crashed his hands together.
 When he spun, he opened his shoulders and leaned his head back, making his unruly tangle of fair curls lift and swing.
 He smiled constantly for no reason.
 He whooped.
 He was a dozen years younger than her eldest brother; it seemed like a score.